janbodnar/JasperReports-Skolenie/examples/multiaxis-chart/README.md

 # JasperReports multi-axis chart

 The example shows two line charts.
+Each of the charts is placed into `axis` tag.
 We use `axisFormat` to visually separate the two line charts.

 ```xml
 <multiAxisChart>